15 Superb Educational Animation Examples for Online Courses

 Solution:

-With a much lower budget than live-action videos, 2D animation provides precise figures and info with fun, characters, sound effects.
+With a much lower budget than live-action videos, 2D animation provides precise figures and info with fun, characters, and sound effects.
 The process is illustrated based on a real situation which allows learners to know what happens in real life.
 It also summarizes the whole process to make it easier to memorize.

 An instructional video should be 3 to 6 minutes long to keep learners engaged.
 A shorter or longer instructional video may cause a distraction to learners and negatively impact the overall training performance.